 T-6C Texan II

-The T-6C Texan II aircraft will be used to train our Royal New Zealand Air Force pilots on their Pilot course.
-This new capability will deliver 15-20 appropriately trained pilots annually.
+The T-6C Texan II aircraft is used to train our Royal New Zealand Air Force pilots on their Pilot course.
 Following completion of WINGS, pilots will move straight into either multi-engine conversion training (fixed-wing aircraft) or rotary-wing conversion training (helicopters).

 Aircraft: T-6C Texan II

 Power Plant: 1x Pratt and Whitney Canada PT6A-68 turboprop (820kwh)